 when data sheet is imported, the mouse icon stays as busy when actually it's done.

-#1 Updated by Ryan McFall about 10 years ago
+#1 Updated by Ryan McFall over 10 years ago

 I'm going to mark this as client-prototype, but it needs to be tested and

 verified.
 It's likely that an error was thrown and was not caught.
 Still, we

 need to find any code that changes the cursor and make sure that it has a

 finally close to change the cursor back to the default.
 (Resubmit after fire)

 #3 Updated by Sandeep Namilikonda almost 10 years ago

 This bug seems to happen when the following code snippet is being executed

 wherein the "if" condition returns false, hence, keeping the cursor in a